flynnsharwood/pixBoards/readme.md

-# boards_v2
+# pixBoards

+not changing the repo name due to dependency issues. this repo will be archived soon.

-random utility has not yet been added.
-Gui has also not been set up yet.
+Gui has not been set up yet.
 Don't try to run the gui.py

 first, rename the config_example.yml to config.yml. or start afresh, your choice.